pi-box/plugin.birthdays/README.md

 3. Add the bot to the Telegram group.

 4. Grant the bot permissions to send messages in the group.

+#### Retrieve the Telegram Group ID

+You can find it by [accessing the Pi-Box User Interface](https://github.com/pi-box/srv/?tab=readme-ov-file#accessing-the-pi-box-user-interface), at the bottom right of the screen.

 #### Running Configuration Setup